danilofreire/awesome-stars/README.md

 - [empirical-bayes-book](https://github.com/dgrtwo/empirical-bayes-book) - Introduction to Empirical Bayes: Examples from Baseball Statistics
 - [mixed-effect-gams](https://github.com/eric-pedersen/mixed-effect-gams) - Repo for tutorial/paper on mixed-effect GAMs
 - [markdown](https://github.com/Witiko/markdown) - :notebook_with_decorative_cover: A package for converting and rendering markdown documents in TeX
-- [rmarkdown-templates](https://github.com/danilofreire/rmarkdown-templates) - A collection of personal templates for RMarkdown.
-More to come!
 - [kcl-thesis-template-markdown](https://github.com/danilofreire/kcl-thesis-template-markdown) - King's College London - Thesis Template in Markdown
 - [homicides-sp-synth](https://github.com/danilofreire/homicides-sp-synth) - Replication materials for the paper "Evaluating the Effect of Homicide Prevention Strategies in São Paulo, Brazil: A Synthetic Control Approach" (2016)
 - [tidy-text-mining](https://github.com/dgrtwo/tidy-text-mining) - Manuscript of the book "Tidy Text Mining with R" by Julia Silge and David Robinson